Greece on high alert as 'exceptionally dangerous' wildfire is out of control on Athens' fringes

 The police said 380 police officers were assisting in evacuations, and helped move more than 250 people away from the path of the flames.
 It posted a video on social media showing officers carrying elderly people out of their homes to waiting vehicles against the backdrop of a flame-red nighttime sky.

 Authorities said some people who refused to leave their homes later became trapped and required rescuing, endangering the lives of firefighters.
+The affected areas — at the closest, some 15 kilometers (9 miles) from the heart of Athens where the famed Acropolis and other archeological sites are located — typically have thousands of residents.

-The affected areas have thousands of residents, but authorities said it was unclear how many were there at the height of the summer holiday season.
+However, it was unclear how many were away on vacation at the height of the summer season, and how many had obeyed the evacuation orders or stayed on their own to fight the blaze.

 Meteorologists warned of the increased danger of wildfires because of weather conditions from Sunday until Thursday, with half of the country placed under a red alert for wildfire hazard.